Vickers VC.1 Viking: Design and development

 On 25 July 1948, on the 39th anniversary of Blériot's crossing of the English Channel, the Type 618 Nene-Viking flew Heathrow–Paris (Villacoublay) in the morning carrying letters to Bleriot's widow and son (secretary of the FAI), who met it at the airport.
 The flight of 222 mi took only 34 minutes.
 It then flew back to London in the afternoon.
 It obtained a maximum speed of 415 mph at 12000 ft and averaged 394 mph.
 In 1954 it was bought from the Ministry of Supply and underwent the substantial conversion to Hercules 634 piston engines by Eagle Aviation to join their fleet.

 Production finished in 1948, including 16 for the RAF of which four were for the King's Flight, but in 1952 BEA adapted some to a 38-passenger layout, taking the maximum payload up from 5,500 to 7,200 lb.
 All Vikings featured a tailwheel undercarriage.

 The 58th Viking (c/n 158) became the prototype of the military Valetta, of which 262 were produced for the RAF.
 When production of this strengthened but externally similar type ended in 1952, a flying classroom version with tricycle undercarriage was already being delivered to the Royal Air Force (RAF), called the Varsity.
 All but one of those entered RAF service, the other example going to the Swedish Air Force.
 The production of 161 Varsities kept the Hurn works busy until January 1954, and they enjoyed a long service life.
-Examples are preserved at Brooklands Museum, the Imperial War Museum Duxford and the Newark Air Museum.
+Six examples are preserved, including at Brooklands Museum, and the Newark Air Museum.